Across Eternity: Book 4 - Cover

 He then charged toward the nearest wyvern, aiming for its face.
 It ducked its head to the side and swung at him with its tail, but he similarly dodged.
 Aithorn pressed the attack, trying to pierce the wyvern with his spear, but the beast had sharp reflexes and great speed, allowing it duck and weave to avoid the enchanted blade.
 It even defended itself by intercepting the shaft and avoiding the blade all together.
 Aithorn was no pushover, and for him to be challenged like this was a bad omen.
 The other elves launched arrows, trying to keep the rest of the wyverns at bay, but they simply bounced off their armored hides, irritating them.

 In the center of the group, Valia activated her magic, boosting her strength, endurance, and cutting power, and then jumped into battle.
 Like with Aithorn, the wyverns could sense the danger her magic posed, and were cautious.
-They dodged her swings to the best of their ability, but every time she managed to land a cut, the wound went deep.
-When injured, their counterattacks were ferocious.
+They dodged her swings to the best of their ability, but every time she landed a cut, the wound went deep.
+When injured, their counterattacks were furious.
 Valia’s enchanted body and armor were put to the test against monstrous teeth and claws, and it took all of her enhanced strength to block the tail strikes, hitting like a tree-sized baseball bat.

 “If we can just incapacitate them, they won’t follow us!
 Aim for their wings!” she shouted.

-The elves changed their tactics, wounding and enraging the wyverns.
-Valia sliced through the membranes of one opponent, drawing a howl of agony and spray of blood, but before it could counter, she had already attacked the beast closest to it, shredding its wings with two expert slashes.
+The elves changed their tactics, turning their attention away from the vital areas and focusing on the fragile wing membranes, wounding and enraging the wyverns.
+Valia sliced through the wings of one opponent, drawing a howl of agony and spray of blood, but before it could counter, she had already attacked the beast closest to it, shredding its wings with two expert slashes.
 The third met the same fate, grounded from her attacks, but her luck ended with the fourth.

 With lightning-fast reflexes, it intercepted her attack and grabbed her sword arm between its jaws.
 She released her sword and grabbed it with her other hand, and as soon as she stretched back to slash, a second wyvern grabbed her other arm, making her cry out in pain.
 They each bit down full-force and pulled in opposite directions like dogs fighting over a toy, leaving her unable to retaliate.
 Even with her super strength, she could not overpower two adult wyverns, and their fangs had wounded her steel skin.
 It was taking all her magic just to keep from being ripped in half.